markstringer-dti/markstringer-dti.github.io/dti.md

 Think about it.
 Think about the pieces of software that you interact with every day.
 Are you thinking about them in terms of lists of features?
 When you're using some piece of software, you are using it to do something.
 You have other things on your mind.
 A funny joke that you want to share, a report that you want to write or a podcast that you want to listen to.

-And this, final reason is the main reason that it's useful, important and clever, whenever you can, to try to move a project towards delivering working software earlier rather than later.
-By doing this, by putting working software in the hands of the people who will use it, you start to solve the flowers vs fruit problem that we talked about in the last chapter.
+And this, final reason is the main reason that it's useful to try to move a project towards delivering working software earlier rather than later.
+By putting working software in the hands of the people who will use it, you start to solve the flowers vs fruit problem that we talked about in the last chapter.

 When you put working software in the hands of users, you shift the discussion.
 You shift the discussion and the dynamic of the project away from flowers.
 The focus isn't any more about the shiny list of things that a piece of software might do.
 Now the discussion is about fruit.
 What does the software actually do?
 Now that it's in people's hands, does it do something that's useful for them.

 I worked on a project for an organisation that was still doing pretty much all of it's business using paper documents.
 This was a huge organisation, and it processed a lot of paper.
-The project that I was working on was trying to take just one of the processes that this organisation did and manage it using an electronic document management system.
+The project that I was working on looked at just one of these paper processes.
+The aim was to take it over and make it manageable it using an electronic document handling and storage system.

 And the project had a couple of good things going for it.
 Firstly it was using an Agile way of doing things.
 Secondly, the product owner was a former clerk of the company, she new all the other clerks and she knew their business very well.